ZOOM VIDEO INTERVIEWS

 The Main Thing: A little bit of space above your head is about right.

 Just plonk yourself in the middle with a bit of space between the top of your head and the top of the frame and you’ll be fine.
 That’s it.

 Your audio recording will be fine.
 If you’re framed properly then you’ll be close enough to the microphone.
 You don’t need a special microphone.
-The hard part is keeing other noise levels down.
-Turn off any music, be aware that lots of jangly jewellery will make a lot of sound and try and accept that the Amazon driver will turn up exactly at the wrong time.
+The hard part is keeping other noise levels down.
+Turn off any music, be aware that lots of jangly jewellery will make a lot of sounds and try and accept that the Amazon driver will turn up exactly at the wrong time.
 This is why we do things more than once.

 This is actually quite a tough one.
 It’s so tempting to look at the screen.
 But we can tell within microseconds when someone isn’t looking at us, which means it doesn’t feel like they’re engaging with us.